 Ideally, tellers and poets will come in person, but if they prefer to tell via Zoom, that is permissible.
-To find volunteer tellers in the SSG, work with Joyce Ormond to announce a “Call for Tellers” shortly after the last storytelling program we sponsor.
-She has the list of SSG members to contact.
-The “Call for Tellers and Poets” should include the following language:
+If you are having trouble finding tellers, work with Joyce Ormond at ormondjoyce2@gmail.com, the SSG Coordinator, to help with that.
+They have the list of SSG members to contact.
+The “Call for Tellers and Poets” sent out by the coordinator should include the following language:

 This is our monthly call for tellers and poets.
-If you are interested in telling a story at our next program, scheduled for (date) between 2:00 PM and 3:45 PM, please send a note to me at (your email address).
+If you are interested in telling a story at our next program scheduled for (date) between 2:00 PM and 3:45 please send a note to the (host name) at (Host email address).
 Each teller and poet will have 10 minutes to share their story.
-The theme for this month is (theme), but you are not required to stick with the theme if you have another story you’d like to tell.
+The theme for this month is (theme) but you are not required to stick with the theme if you have another story you’d like to tell.
+As a teller you will be ask to send your host a bio of 75 - 100 w , if over 100 words you host will have to edit down.
+If telling in person, please arrive 15 minutes before the program begins.
+If telling by zoom, please check in 15 minutes before program."

-To find tellers from outside organizations, work with Joyce, Andrew, Ed Lewis, other Board members or SSG members.
+To find tellers from outside organizations, work with the President, Board members, or other SSG members.

 When beginning the program feel free to start with a light or humorous anecdote to help the audience to relax before starting your introductions.

-If you have a break, the Host can take that time to do announcements, if any, and call on others who have announcements.
+During the break, (10 to 15 minutes in the middle of the program), or after the program, the Host can take time to do announcements, if any, and call on others who have announcements.
 This is the time to tell the audience about any upcoming special events, such as Tellebration, any workshops or other events and special performances by members of the Guild.
 You may use index cards for introductions and to list information about upcoming events.
 Always give dates, times and locations.

-After the last teller is finished the host should thank everyone for coming and announce the next performance date.
+After the last teller is finished the host should thank everyone for coming and announce the next performance date, theme, and host.

 Please send a note to the tellers and poets a day or two after their performance thanking them for their contribution.